ZhuuChaang/Clike_Compiler/README.md

 ## Clike_Compiler
-a C like compiler for ZJU compile principle course
+a C like compiler for compile principle course，please do not use it in your lecture without any refine, all rights reserved

 # goals: